ramaiyer10990/Disaster-Response-Pipelines---Data-Scientist-Nano-Degree-Program/README.md

 The '_data_' directory contains the Figure Eight data set which are real messages that were sent in response to a disaster event.
 I have created a machine learning pipeline to categorize these set of events to the appropriate disaster relief agency for to be reached out for help.

-This project will include a Flask web app where an essential worker can input a new message and get classification text in the form of results in several categories.
+This project will include a Flask web app where an essential worker can input a new message and get classified text in the form of results in several categories.
 The web app will also depict data visualizations.

 The project is divided into the following sections: